 - You have 3 business days to contact us and rescind your signed loan offer from the date that you signed.
 If you are 4 business days or more past signing your loan agreement, we will have already begun processing payoff to your former servicer(s) and are unable to void or rescind the offer at that time.

 - Your base rate will remain the same as outlined in your loan agreement and final disclosure.
 If you agreed to a fixed-rate loan, your APR will not change.
-For those with variable rate loans, your loan’s APR will continue to fluctuate based on the 30-day Average SOFR interest rate on the 25th of every month and rounded up.
-We will then add SOFR to your base rate to set your effective rate for the next month on the 1st.
+For those with variable rate loans, your loan’s APR will continue to fluctuate based on the 30-Day Average Secured Overnight Financing Rate (SOFR) interest rate rounded up.
+We’ll then add SOFR to your base rate to set your effective rate for the next month on the 1st.
 For more information on which standard is used for your loan, please refer to your loan agreement.